Outset

 The Kalahari tells a different desert story from the great rock-and-dune spectacles: drier grasslands, sand, wildlife movement, open heat, and long low-exposure burden rather than purely dramatic terrain.
 It is subtle at first glance and demanding over time.

-That is why the Kalahari still needs to be read through heat, distance, water, and how much of the day sits out in open country.
+That is why Kalahari travel still turns on heat, distance, water, and how much of the day sits out in open country.

 Read the full Kalahari story